-A volunteer may not visit an offender in regular visitation, unless the offender is a family member or individual with whom a relationship was established prior to incarceration and previously declared to the Volunteer Services Department.
+A volunteer may not visit an inmate in regular visitation, unless the inmate is a family member or individual with whom a relationship was established prior to incarceration and previously declared to the Volunteer Services Department.

-A volunteer or their family members may not deposit money into an offender’s Trust Fund Account, unless the offender is a family member or individual with whom a relationship was established prior to incarceration and previously declared to the Volunteer Services Department.
+A volunteer or their family members may not deposit money into an inmate’s Trust Fund Account, unless the inmate is a family member or individual with whom a relationship was established prior to incarceration and previously declared to the Volunteer Services Department.

 Volunteers can serve/visit on multiple units based on the unit’s needs and space availability.